A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

 Initially LFSR-based Tausworthe generators used primitive trinomials \cite{Tausworthe,Tootill_1973}.
 In \cite{Tootill:1971:RUP:321650.321655}, it is shown that, any Tausworthe generator that uses primitive trinomials of form

 as the characteristic polynomial can be represented by a simple linear recurrence in $\mathbb{F}(2^p)$.
-Moreover, likewise combined MRGs, \emph{combined} Tauseworthe generators have been proposed \cite{l1996maximally}.
-It consists of $J\geq 2$ Tausworthe generators with primitive characteristic polynomials $P_j(z)$ of degree $k_j$ with $s=s_j$ as mutually prime to $2^{k_j}-1$, ($1\leq j \leq J$).
-The sequence is denoted by $x_{j,n}$ (see Equation~\ref{cmrg-form} with modulus $2$) and random number by $u_{j,n} = \sum_{l=1}^{L}x_{j,ns_j+l-1}2^{-l}$.
+Moreover, likewise combined MRGs, \emph{combined} Tauseworthe generators have also been proposed \cite{l1996maximally}.
+It consists of $J\geq 2$ Tausworthe generators with primitive characteristic polynomials $P_j(z)$ of degree $k_j$ where $s_j$ is mutually prime to $2^{k_j}-1$, $1\leq j \leq J$.
+The sequence is denoted by $x_{j,n}$ (see Equation~\ref{cmrg-form} with modulus $2$) and random number by $u_{j,n} = \sum\limits_{l=1}^{L}x_{j,ns_j+l-1}2^{-l}$. $L$ is usually the word size of the computer.
 The output of the combined generator is

-where $\oplus$ is the bitwise exclusive-or operation.
-As discussed in Section~\ref{sec:lcg}, this generator has period $\rho = lcm(2^{k_1}-1,2^{k_2}-1,\cdots, 2^{k_J}-1)$, if the polynomial $P_j(z)$s are pairwise relatively prime, that is, every pair of polynomials have no common factor.